Observability Robustness under Sensor Failures: a Computational Perspective: Conclusions

 \section{Conclusions}

-The problem of determining the minimal number of sensors whose removal destroys system observability is considered.
-This problem is closely related to secure state estimation under adversarial sensor attacks, and its dual is also the inverse to the MCP \cite{A.Ol2014Minimal, T2016On}.
-It is shown that this problem is NP-hard, both for a numerically specific system, and for a structured system, thus confirming the conjecture that verifying the $2s$-sparse observability condition in \cite{fawzi2014secure,shoukry2015event} is NP-hard.
-Nevertheless, polynomial time algorithms are provided to solve this problem, respectively, on a numerical system with bounded maximum geometric multiplicities, and on a structured system with bounded matching deficiencies, which are often met by practical engineering systems.
-Numerical experiments show that when we have no access to the exact values of system matrices, the structured system based algorithms could be alternative for observability robustness evaluation.
+Two problems, namely, the minSRO and the minSBO, are considered in this paper to study the observability robustness under sensor failures.
+It is shown that all these problems are NP-hard, even restricted to some special cases, both for a numerical system and a structured one, thus confirming the conjecture that verifying the $2s$-sparse observability condition in \cite{fawzi2014secure,shoukry2015event} is NP-hard.
+The minSROs, both for a numerical system and a structured one, have a CCSM structure that is hard to approximate in general.
+Nevertheless, under the constant bound assumption on the system eigenvalue geometric multiplicities or the matching deficiencies, by leveraging the rank-one update property of the rank function, polynomial time ({in the system dimensions and number of sensors}) exact algorithms are given for the minSROs.
+Numerical experiments on the minSRO show that when we have no access to the exact values of system matrices, the structured system based algorithms could be alternative for the observability robustness evaluation.
+Currently, we are not able to give (approximation) algorithms for the general minSBOs, which is left for future research.

 { }